Windy810/Windy810.github.io/README.md

 ## Hi, I am Windy!!! 🎉

-I created this personal website to keep track of my progress in Crypto learning and so on, talk about my learning experience as a student of CS, and give guidance to anyone striving for some knowledge within my expertise.
+I created this personal website to keep track of my progress in deep reinforcement learning and so on, talk about my learning experience as a student of CS, and give guidance to anyone striving for some knowledge within my expertise.
 While, just trying to tame the ocean of endless knowledge & to be a Digital Hero one day！ha-ha:)

 ## Feel Free to Explore